alfenfebral/dotfiles/readme.md

 # Jon's Dotfiles

-This repo contains all config that Jon uses on his personal computer, feel free to use or add contributions, current specifications:
+This repo contains all of the configs that Jon uses on his machine, feel free to use or add contributions, Jon's machine specifications:

 ```
              /////////////                neo@neo-linux